whisperingpixel/Sentinel-Granules-Service/Readme.md

 # Sentinel Granule Service

-This is a web application that returns the UTM granules (for sentinel 2) given a point, line or polygon (defined in WKT).
+This is a web application, which returns the name of the UTM granules for sentinel 2 given a point, line or polygon.
+The input is a geometry defined in WKT (well-known-text).
 It performs a simple intersection in PostGIS.

 Be careful as this web application is experimental.

 # Installation

-Create a spatial database and insert the table in the *.sql file.
+Create a spatial database in PostgreSQL and insert the table, which is defined in the *.sql file.

 Copy all *.py and config files to your web server.
 Note: You need python 2 and a web server.